kkzxak47/FreeScribe/src/FreeScribe.client/markdown/help/settings.md

 ## Whisper Settings
 ### Whisper Endpoint
 **Description**: API endpoint for Whisper service.
 This sends a wav file from the client to the endpoint.
-Default is set to the Local Whisper container provided by ClinicianFOCUS
+Default is set to the Local Whisper container provided by ClinicianFOCUS.
 **Default**: `https://localhost:2224/whisperaudio`
 **Type**: string